 We hope this brief overview will help you with what to expect when you visit our church.

 Expect to see many young families (with children and infants present) and a handful of elderly.
 Total service time is typically 1.5 hours.
-The service involves standing for the few psalms and hymns that we sing from the Trinity Psalter Hymnal that you will find waiting for you on the chairs.
+The service involves standing for the few psalms and hymns that we sing from the Trinity Psalter Hymnal that you will find waiting for you on the chairs or at the entrance table.
 The bulletin will contain the reference numbers for each song.
-The whole church recites the Nicene Creed from the Psalter Hymnal near the end of service, then sing the 113B (first 2 verses) doxology as final close of service.
-Weekly Communion consists of wine and a loaf of bread.
+The whole church recites a Creed from the Psalter Hymnal near the end of service, then we sing the doxology as final close of service.
+Weekly Communion consists of wine and a loaf of sourdough.
 Coffee is available at all times (self serve), and snacks are provided afterwards.

 We believe that God gathers us in worship to renew his covenant promises through word and sacrament and to refresh us with his grace.
 In response to his mercies, we pray, sing and give thanks.
 If you are looking for an entertainment oriented worship experience, Covenant OPC probably isn’t the place for you.
 But if you are looking for worship that is exuberantly reverential, Biblically rooted, and Christ-centered, come join us this Sunday!
 Each Sunday we hear the 10 Commandments, sing both Psalms and Hymns from the Trinity Psalter Hymnal, and recite the Nicene Creed as part of our service.